isomerpages/moe-westwoodpri/_cca/Visual & Performing Arts/Modern Dance.md

 variant: markdown
 ---
 ### **Modern Dance**
-#### **Brief Description of CCA**
+#### **CCA Description: Modern Dance**
-Dance communicates feelings and ideas through purposeful, expressive and rhythmical sequences of movements.
-Modern Dance is not just your usual dance CCA.
-It infuses the elements of modern dance, jazz, ballet and ethnic dance elements.
-Pupils are exposed to a variety of dance genres and they learn teamwork through collaboration and communication.
-Look out for our vibrant and energetic Modern Dance pupils in their captivating performances!
+Modern Dance is a dynamic and expressive art form that communicates feelings and ideas through purposeful, rhythmic and captivating movements.
+More than just a typical dance CCA, Modern Dance blends elements of modern dance, jazz, ballet and ethnic influences, creating a unique and versatile experience for our pupils.
+Through exposure to various dance genres, students not only develop their technical skills but also foster teamwork, collaboration and effective communication.
+Be sure to catch our vibrant Modern Dance performers in action, as they bring energy and passion to every stage with their stunning and unforgettable performances!

-#### **CCA objectives**
+#### **CCA Objectives**
-Modern Dance pupils will be:
+Modern Dance pupils will:
-*   inculcated the love and appreciation for dance during and beyond their school years.
+* develop a lifelong love and appreciation for dance that extends beyond their school years.
-*   provided opportunities to give their best and to have a sense of achievement
+* be provided with opportunities to strive for excellence and experience a sense of accomplishment.
-*   trained and nurtured to be a confident and future-ready generation.
+* be trained and nurtured to become confident individuals who are prepared for the future.

 #### **CCA teachers-in-charge**
 Ms Ng Ley Huey<br>